oblivioncth/QI-QMP/README.md

 # QI-QMP
-QI-QMP is a minuscule C++ library, which utilizes Qt, that provides an interface to QEMU instances via the QEMU Machine Protocol.
+QI-QMP is a minuscule C++/Qt library that provides an interface to QEMU instances via the QEMU Machine Protocol.
 In other words, this library implements the client side of QMP for C++.

 It presents as a QObject derived class, `Qmpi`, that is operated via member functions and connecting to its signals.